 You must prove that you are a U.S. citizen the first time you register to vote in Pima County, or if your voter registration has been cancelled.

-- Enter a valid Arizona Driver's License or State ID number, Tribal ID number, or Alien Registration number on the voter registration form (new citizens must also bring their Certificate of Naturalization to the Recorder's office); OR
+- Enter a valid Arizona Driver's License or State ID number (issued after October 1, 1996), Tribal ID number, or Alien Registration number on the voter registration form (new citizens must also bring their Certificate of Naturalization to the Recorder's office); OR

 - Submit a copy of your birth certificate or the main page of your passport to the Pima County Recorder's Office with your voter registration form.